Reclaim Buffalo Rock

 In February 2024, we submitted an application for a subject marker to the Texas Historical Commission.
 If approved, this marker would sit at the turn out in front of what is now known as "Elephant Rock" and it would describe the origins of the word Cibolo, the history of the buffalo in the region, and connections to Indigenous peoples.
 The paper, "Cibolo Rock," which supports our application was authored by Oscar S. Rodriguez, on behalf of Big Bend Conservation Alliance, with edits and additions by Nakaya Flotte, PhD, on behalf of The People of La Junta for Preservation.

 The process to get the marker will take more than a year.
-In the meantime, we are seeking community support to ask Presidio County and TxDOT to officially rename this landmark.
+In the meantime, we are seeking community support to ask Presidio County and TxDOT to honor the original name of this landmark.

 PRESS